Trump Orders Military To Give Cops Free Grenade Launchers, Bayonets, And Tanks

-WASHINGTON ― President Donald Trump will repeal restrictions that former President Barack Obama placed on police access to excess military gear, allowing the the federal government to immediately resume handing out free bayonets, grenade launchers, tracked armored vehicles such as tanks and other equipment to law enforcement departments around the country.
+WASHINGTON ― President Donald Trump will repeal restrictions that former President Barack Obama placed on police access to excess military gear, allowing the federal government to immediately resume handing out free bayonets, grenade launchers, tracked armored vehicles such as tanks and other equipment to law enforcement departments around the country.

 Trump will sign an executive order on Monday that repeals the limits Obama placed on the access to some military surplus items in 2015.
 Obama’s move followed the “provocative” response to the August 2014 unrest in Ferguson, Mo., where St. Louis County Police officers atop armored vehicles pointed sniper rifles at peaceful demonstrators in broad daylight.
 Policing experts in a report for the Justice Department found that the police actions “inflamed tensions” and violated constitutional rights.

-Trump’s forthcoming executive order was announced by Attorney General Jeff Sessions in a speech to the Fraternal Order of Police on Monday.
+Trump’s forthcoming executive order was announced by Attorney General Jeff Sessions in a speech to the Fraternal Order of Police on Monday ― and quickly spurred criticism.
 Other items that federal government can again supply to local law officers include camouflage uniforms, weaponized aircraft, and ammunition above .50 caliber.

 A Pentagon official couldn’t come up with a reason that a police officer would need a bayonet during a hearing on police militarization in 2014.
 But some law enforcement officials have suggested they could be used as utility knives, a view the Trump administration has adopted.
 Grenade launchers, meanwhile, can be used to fire off non-lethal weapons and tear gas canisters.

-Note: This article has been updated with comment from Kanya Bennett of the ACLU.